Crossover rollouts continue with Porsche, Ford concept at LA show

 Porsche is just the latest in the global automotive industry to pile on more crossovers as it showed off its fifth model, including its second crossover, at the Los Angeles Auto Show on Tuesday night.

-Meanwhile, Ford Motor Co (F.N), which has numerous sport utility and crossover models in its lineup, was scheduled to introduce a design concept of its Edge on Wednesday that hints at the look of future versions of that mid-sized crossover.
+Meanwhile, Ford Motor Co, which has numerous sport utility and crossover models in its lineup, was scheduled to introduce a design concept of its Edge on Wednesday that hints at the look of future versions of that mid-sized crossover.

 "This is not a specialty product anymore.
 This is a core, mainstream body style," Ford's global marketing chief, Jim Farley, said of crossovers like the Edge concept.